Kick off your exercise regimen now

-Raise your hand if you've ever felt inspired to jumpstart an exercise regimen while checking out YouTube videos or Ebenezer Samuel's Instagram posts.
-Each turn of the new year, millions of us resolve to devote more time to wellness with an emphasis on physical activity.
-Cozy meals and months of sedentary living give way to visions of Rocky-like training, curated workout playlists, and lofty fitness goals.
-It's 2022 and time to step it up.
+Ever felt inspired to jumpstart an exercise regimen while checking out YouTube videos or a bodybuilder's Instagram posts?
+Each turn of the new year, millions of us resolve to devote more time to physical activity.
+Months of sedentary living give way to visions of Rocky-like training, curated workout playlists, and lofty fitness goals.
+It's time to step it up.

 Getting in shape does not have to be a drag, and technology makes it easier to form doable exercise habits.
 Want to rock out on a treadmill?
 Pump it up with dumbbells?
 How about training for a marathon?

-Now you can tap into the power of streaming TV to help meet those New Year's resolutions.
+Now you can tap into the power of streaming TV to help you achieve those wellness goals.
 Rather than pay for a gym or yoga studio membership, you can attend classes right at home, for free, and work out in your living room.

 Here are a few of the best places to start.

 Visit The Yoga Room or Yoga with Adriene for beginner yoga techniques.
-Body Project's YouTube videos have multiple intensity levels, and More Life Health Seniors features stretches and other exercises for strength and balance.
+MadFit's video workouts can be done anywhere, Fitness Blender has multiple intensity levels and More Life Health Seniors features stretches and other exercises for strength and balance.

 Head over to 305 Fitness for high-energy dance workouts with in-house DJs.
 Of course, Chloe Ting, Thenx, Simeon Panda, and Pamela Reif's channels all provide at-home programs that focus on every part of the body.